 - Up In Smoke Gel Stain (for the backer board)

 - Tobacco Road Gel Stain (for the backer board)

 - White Wax

 Not only did I receive the wood letter D, but they also threw in the cutout and backer board.
 Score!
 As a result, I was able to create 4 projects that can be used in my home, staging with my furniture and in my office.
 I’m excited to share this with you!

 Disclosure: These extra pieces are not typically sold with the wood letters but only to show how you can create multiple projects from the leftovers cutouts.

 Apply the Gel Stain in two different colors on the backer board and blend with a soft cotton cloth.
 Doing this will allow you to work with the gel stain and blend them flawlessly.
 It’s a great look!

-Next, you will need to tape off lines between the two colors.
+Next, you will need to tape off the lines between the two colors.
 This is best done by using paper tape.
 No measuring needed.
 I like that the faux boards are of different sizes.
 Of course, you can freehand the lines without tape, but I wanted crisp clean lines to distinguish the look of the faux boards.
-The look is totally your preference.
+The look is your preference.

 Next, use a white wax to give the faux wood an aged appearance.
-This really adds a level of authenticity.
-This technique could totally be used on your furniture makeovers too.
+This adds a level of authenticity.
+This technique could be used on your furniture makeovers too.
 Hmmmmm… note to self.
 Try this on the top of a wooden dresser.

 Painting The Wood Letters